About the SEA

 Vice President: Tishia Browning

-Secretary & Photographer: Chuck Ford
+Secretary and Photographer: Chuck Ford

 Treasurer: Erik Tuttle